 Similarly, EUV also requires a vacuum to function so that the EUV light particles aren’t absorbed by air itself – but that’s not quite so difficult to attain.

-Samsung have supposedly invested the most heavily in EUV, and there have been rumours of Intel’s high adoption rate, too - supposedly committing a high volume of funds toward the emerging tech for a 7nm EUV node in 2020.
-Intel have maintained that their transistors are denser than everyone else's, but EUV could level out the playing field somewhat - regardless of who’s denser than who.
+Samsung has supposedly invested the most heavily in EUV, and there have been rumours of Intel’s high adoption rate, too – supposedly committing a high volume of funds toward the emerging tech for a 7nm EUV node in 2020.
+Intel has maintained that its transistors are denser than everyone else’s, but EUV could level out the playing field somewhat – regardless of who’s denser than who.

 With ASML working on upping productivity levels for EUV and solving some of these crucial hurdles to mass production, rollout and implementation of EUV in fabs is expected to grow throughout the remainder of 2018, with ASML expected to double shipments in 2018, and start reaching full-scale manufacturing in 2019.

 But the real question is whether EUV be any cheaper for us ordinary folk?
 At first, the real cost benefit from EUV is likely only going to affect semiconductor manufacturers’ bottom lines.
 These new EUV fabs don’t come cheap, in fact they cost $119 million a pop, and silicon prices are expected to rise by 20% in 2018 alone.
 Ouch, that’s Moore’s second, and lesser known, law coming into play.
 Unfortunately, the real booming chip market of Internet of Things SoCs and ASIC chips will likely benefit most from rapid-fire and cheap chip production more than power-hungry processors for us enthusiasts.

 But, as the tech matures, yield rates will go up, and manufacturing time and costs will drop, potentially causing a knock-on effect of cheaper chips for gamers within the wider processor market.